MatteoMagnini/talk-2024-aequitas/content/_index.md

 {{% fragment class="col" %}}
 #### Group vs. Individual fairness

+Group fairness is about **treating groups equally**, while individual fairness is about **treating similar individuals equally**.

 {{% /fragment %}}
 {{% fragment class="col" %}}

 #### Which metric?

+- Demographic/statistical parity: how much model's predictions are **independent** of the protected attribute.
+- Disparate impact: how much the model disproportionately affects a group.
+- Equalized odds: how much the model equally predicts a given output for all the groups.

 {{% /fragment %}}
 {{% /row %}}